***Book Coaching Services Coming Soon!***

-About Your Editor
+About Your Editor & Book Coach

-How long have you been an editor?
+How long have you been an editor and book coach?

 Editing has been a lifelong passion of mine and my full-time job since 2020, when I launched Red Quill Editorial LLC.
+In 2025, I responded to the growing need for additional support during the writing process by adding book coaching services to my repertoire.

 Want proof of these claims and that I know my stuff?
 Check out my Qualifications or look through my Tips for Writers articles!